BedsRoom/A-Verification-Bot/README.md

 # Verification Bot
 Updated code for a better bot.
-Please do not run publicy, if so I own every right like everybot, you may remove the owner feature since im still able to acess it.
+Please do not run your bot publicly, if so I own every right to take down, and ask you for info, you may remove the owner feature in the bot.
+Give credit.

-## Starbucks
-Want to join the server?
-Link coming soon

 **Profile**
   | <img src = "https://avatars.githubusercontent.com/u/91224083?v=4"> |